 Take pain relief medication

-While codeine might be effective for pain, it doesn't reduce inflammation, which is commonly associated with arthritis.
-This type of medication is used for easing mild or moderate pain in the short term, such as in the case of a flare-up, but is not an effective long term treatment.
+While codeine might be effective for pain, it doesn't reduce inflammation, commonly associated with arthritis.
+This type of medication is used for easing mild or moderate pain in the short term, such as in the case of a flare-up, but is not an effective long-term treatment.

-If you are unsure about which medicines would be effective at treating your joint pain, speak to your doctor.
+If you are unsure which medicines would effectively treat your joint pain, speak to your doctor.